ibm-cloud-docs/cloud-databases/hosting-models.md

 # {{site.data.keyword.databases-for}} Hosting Models
 {: #hosting-models}

-{{site.data.keyword.databases-for}} offers two hosting models: {{site.data.keyword.databases-for}} Shared Compute and {{site.data.keyword.databases-for}} Isolated Compute.
-Shared hosting is a cost-effective option for your database deployment.
-If your applications require more precise control, security, and performance then Isolated Compute is an appealing option.
+To allow for reliable resource allocation, {{site.data.keyword.databases-for}} offers two hosting models: Shared Compute and Isolated Compute. {{site.data.keyword.databases-for}} Shared Compute is a cost-effective, flexible option for your database deployment. {{site.data.keyword.databases-for}} Isolated Compute is an appealing option for applications that require more precise control, security, or performance.
+{: shortdesc}

 Switching hosting models does not cause downtime.
 {: note}